-- Previous individual education plans and targets for the pupil - Records of regular reviews and their outcomes - Records of the child's health and medical history where appropriate - Attainment levels in English and Mathematics - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist - Views of the parents
+- Previous individual education plans and targets for the pupil - Records of regular reviews and their outcomes - · Records of the child's health and medical history where appropriate - Attainment levels in English and Mathematics - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist · Views of the parents

 The parents of any child who is referred for statutory assessment will be kept fully informed of the progress of the referral.
 Children with a statement of special educational need will be reviewed each half term in addition to the statutory annual assessment.
-When this coincides with transfer to high school, the SENDCO from the Middle/Primary school will be informed of the outcome of the review.
+When this coincides with transfer to secondary school, the SENDCO from the secondary school will be informed of the outcome of the review and where appropriate will be invited to review the child's APDR.
+Strategies employed to enable the child to progress will be recorded within an Assess, plan do review, which will include information about: